Darna Zaroori Hai: Story 5 — A Bride's Revenge

-Story 6 – The Ending
+Story 6 — The Ending And The Epilogue

 After all of the stories are over, one boy, Ashu, claims that he is still not scared.
 The old lady smirks as the lights of the house suddenly turn off.
 The stunned boy looks around him.
 The lights turn back on immediately and he sees that he is the only one in the room: as if no one was ever there.
 The lights go off and turn back on again, this time to reveal his friends, all of whom are now ghosts, giving him eerie smiles.
 The old woman appears back on her chair, giving him a witch's smile.
 Realizing what is going on, the boy tries to make a frantic escape out of the house, but finds all the doors to be jammed and locked.
 Just as the boy looks back at the upstairs room to see if he was being followed, he sees the old lady right beside him, smirking.
 The old lady's hair is snow-white and scattered; her frightening smile gives the boy a heart attack and he dies at the scene.
 The next morning, the house is swarming with policemen and the media.
 The police clear away the bodies of the dead children.
 The old servant of the house tells the police officers that a long time ago, the house belonged to an old lady who loved children, but unfortunately, she had no children of her own.
 He explains that once he had left her for hours to get her some medication (just as the old lady had told the children), and when he returned, he found her dead.
 The film ends with a reporter reading the tragic story of a camping trip-turned-nightmare for the five children.
 He says that the exact cause of death of the children is still unknown and will most likely never be known, however, one thing is for certain- all the children died of cardiac failure or in simple words — fear.